GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythTrack.md

 &nbsp;

-# TRACK: Will you net Pirate Lady in the Middle?
+# TRACK: Will you *meet* Pirate Lady in the Middle?

 Sister Golden Hair (America) - Pirate Lady isn't ready for the wedding alter or sacrificial alter to free thinking.
 But she can't get Carol off her mind